-The mayweeds are members of the daisy family.
-Scentless mayweed grows on waste land and road verges, often forming dense masses of flowers from May through to November.
+Scentless Mayweed grows in cultivated field margins as well as on waste land and road verges, often forming dense masses of flowers from May through to November.

-A close relative is the pineapple mayweed, an interesting flower of well-trodden land; it has finely divided leaves very similar to those of the scentless mayweed.
-It is quite easy to distinguish between the species once the flowers are out: scentless mayweed has white petals while the flowers of pineapple mayweed have no petals at all.
+A close relative is the Pineapple Mayweed, an interesting flower of well-trodden land; it has finely divided leaves very similar to those of the Scentless Mayweed.
+It is quite easy to distinguish between the species once the flowers are out: Scentless Mayweed has white outer-ray 'petals' while the flowers of Pineapple Mayweed have no white petals at all.

 In Britain and Ireland Scentless Mayweed can usually be seen in flower from May through to November.
 The photographs shown on this page were taken in West Wales in May and June.